How Inclusive Leadership Can Help Your Practice Adapt to Change

 The practice facilitators often modeled appropriate behavior during facilitation meetings by demonstrating how to express appreciation, valuing the comments of all members of the group, and reminding participants not to criticize the ideas of other team members.
 Another method was to have two facilitators work together during a meeting to clearly demonstrate effective behaviors.
 The facilitators would meet for a short huddle before the meeting to discuss the topics that needed to be covered.
 During the staff meeting, they would show the clinic how to plan ahead, use time wisely, and communicate ideas or clinic changes effectively, with all members' input valued and respected.
 (For more on effective meetings, see “The Makings of a Good Meeting,” FPM, November/December 2007, and “How to Make Your Meetings More Productive,” FPM, July/August 2003.)

 Reserving time and space for reflection and conversation.
-As shown in the chart on page 10, setting aside a separate meeting specifically for reflection is crucial.
+As shown in the chart above, setting aside a separate meeting specifically for reflection is crucial.
 In clinics where the CCM was fully implemented, staff were almost three times as likely to agree strongly that leadership provided “time and space necessary to discuss changes to improve care.”
 During this time the medical team takes an in-depth look at their current clinical structure, identifies areas they would like to improve, and works together to create solutions.
 Given all the demands of the clinic day, this activity will not occur unless the team leader makes a conscious effort to reserve time for this activity and expects the team members to be present and to participate fully in the discussion and improvement projects.

 During the study, the facilitation sessions forced clinics to take time for reflection and conversation.
 For some clinics this was the first time that all members of the team had sat down together as a group.
 This time creates opportunities for new ideas to come from all members and leads to creative brainstorming of improvements to patient care.
 The clinics in our study have found this time to be crucial for the clinic to continue moving forward.